|

 The Director's office was directly beneath the temple with a

 360-degree unobstructed view.
-As a national monument, his office
+His office was also a national

-was the most valuable real estate on Vejhon; his body the living
+monument and considered the most valuable real estate on Vejhon:

 life.